-For example two summers ago we had the outside of our house painted.
+For example, two summers ago we had the outside of our house painted.
 We spent February and March researching and interviewing potential companies and getting bids.
-Once we chose the company and scheduled for a June paint job, we spent April and May trying paint samples and choosing the colors we wanted.
+Once we chose the company and scheduled for a June paint job, we spent April and May testing paint samples and choosing the colors we wanted.

 Step Four: Personal Goals

 The last thing I like to write down in my calendar are dates for when I would like to accomplish personal goals.